codicarlys/GoogleCloudPlatform/README.md

 Repository with Google Cloud Solutions

 Dataflow
-A solution to read data from oracle database a write to Cloud Storage as Avro file
+A solution to read data from oracle database and write to Cloud Storage as Avro file

 ## How to create a dataflow template
 To create a template after you clone the repository go to the dataflow folder